bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## Modules Pending Review
 - [Dr. Mapzo free maps (unofficial)](https://foundryvtt.com/packages/foundry-drmapzo-free/) - Unofficial preparation of Dr. Mapzo's free maps for use as Scenes.
 Most/all of these have built-in support for the Dancing Lights and Wall Height modules.
 - [Monster Blocks](https://foundryvtt.com/packages/monsterblock/) - An NPC sheet for FoundryVTT designed to faithfully reproduce the apperance of D&D 5e monster statblocks.
--[FoundryVTT - Forien's Copy Environment](https://github.com/Forien/foundryvtt-forien-copy-environment) - This module allows for fast copy/save environment data such as core version or list of installed modules and their versions.
+- [FoundryVTT - Forien's Copy Environment](https://github.com/Forien/foundryvtt-forien-copy-environment) - This module allows for fast copy/save environment data such as core version or list of installed modules and their versions.
 Supports copying as TXT or saving as JSON.

 ## Modules Scheduled for a Re-Review at a Later Date
 - [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat. - Retired 2020 Sep 06 - See issue linked below